vlazh/node-hot-loader/README.md

   -c, --config       Webpack config file.
 If not set then search webpack.config.js in root directory.
 ```

+## Known limitations

+In your webpack config you must provide main entry with 'server' name.
+It will be fixed in the feature.

 ## Example
 ```npm
 node ./node_modules/node-hot-loader --config webpack.config.server.babel.js